WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_7.md

 And Jesus charged them to tell no one.
 But the more he charged them, the more zealously they proclaimed it.

 ###### 37
 And they were astonished beyond measure, saying, "He has done all things well.
-He even makes the deaf hear and the mute speak." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He even makes the deaf hear and the mute speak."

 ***